-Ideally you would want to arrive at the entrance to the Humber about five or six hours before high water Hull, at which point the tide flows into the Humber and reverses to a south going direction off the Lincolnshire coast.
+Ideally you would want to arrive at the entrance to the Humber six hours before high water Hull, at which point the tide flows into the Humber and reverses to a south going direction off the Lincolnshire coast.

 Approaching from the North is complicated by the fact that if you intend to catch the tide going into the Humber.... you will have to fight (a much weaker) north going tidal flow up the coast you are descending....

 If due to bad luck, weather, or other unforeseen problems you cannot be in the Spurn Head area at four or five hours before high water Hull, it is unlikely you will get there on your current tide unless you have an exceptionally powerful craft.

 1. Anchoring behind Spurn Head and waiting for a later tide (Covered in a separate article).
 This is okay if the wind is in the north/northeast or is generally light.
 Th HPA supplies a buoy in that vicinity.

 2. Going into Grimsby Marina... you still need to arrive here two hours either side of high water for free flow into the Fish Dock, or there will be a £20 charge for locking in (Covered in a separate article).
 If planning to get to Hull the problem with this option is you can only leave Grimsby two hours before high water (without paying for the lock).... and you may have exactly the same problem in that it will be a struggle to reach Hull before the tide turns on you.

 3. If the wind is in the north-west a sheltered anchorage can be had close to the north bank of the river near Hawkins Point.
 This is the only area on the Lower Humber where any protection can be gained from north-westerly winds.
 You will need to tuck in closely and dig your anchors in well.
 You will be out of the way of shipping but will still be subject to strong tides.
 At least from this spot you can set off in plenty of time, unrestrained by lock openings.